-Now you are ready to make decisions based upon your organization's needs as to which code validation forms and control and rules forms will be used as well as the values needed on these forms.
+Now you are ready to create code validation forms and control and rules forms, and set the values needed on these forms.
+The selections you make will be dependent on your organization's needs.

 Use the information you have learned in this workbook to complete this self-check activity.